mjon/WildCounts/_docs/index.md

 ## About the WildCounts website

-The Wild Counts website has two main parts.
+The WildCounts website has two main parts.

 In the [Docs](docs/) section (where you are now), you'll find lots of tips and instructions on how to count the wild.
 That includes what to do when out looking (and listening) for species, how to enter and store your wild counts data, how to share those online, and how to analyse wild counts for trends and patterns.